jjtolton/Now_Thats_A_Portfolio/python_code/README.md

 mutually recursive functions while in `search_and_sort/quicksort.py` I compare traditional quicksort methods to purely functional implementations.

+Lest you think I don't know how to do OO, check out `older_code/fizzbuzz_progression_demo` where I take a familiar problem and over-engineer the hell out of it with some of the most popular OO/Python patterns.  ;)

  I really embrace the [unix-philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Origin) in the sense of small, robust, yet easy to grok functions that do one thing very well, then combining these powerful tools to create complex behavior.